 Last Day in B.A.

 For my last full day in the city, I decided to recreate my first experience.
 I got up early and headed out to Palermo Park for a run.
-It was a little closer to the Sheraton than it was to the Marriott where I stayed on my last visit but still a pretty good 6-8 mile roundtrip run.
+It was a little closer to the Sheraton than it was to the Park Tower, where I stayed on my last visit, but still a pretty good 6-8 mile round-trip run.

 Later, I made a return visit to Recoleta Cemetery, final resting place of Eva Peron.
 It’s really quite a beautiful cemetery right in the heart of the city.
 In addition to Peron, it also contains the graves of many other notable Argentinians including former presidents, a Nobel prize winner, the founder of the Argentine Navy and even Napoleon’s granddaughter.

 After that I had ice cream for lunch (don’t judge me, I’m on vacation) and did a little last-minute shopping for Antarctica before heading back to the hotel to wrap up some work.

 Tomorrow, it’s on to Ushuaia, the southernmost city in the world!